matt-harvey/tabulo/README.md

 to be included, this can be a hassle and a source of brittleness.

 **tty-table** has a somewhat different API to `terminal-table`.
-It offers both a "row-based" and a "column-based" method of initializing a table.
-The row-based method is similar to `terminal-table`'s in that it burdens the developer with syncing the column ordering across multiple code locations.
-The "column-based" API for `tty-table`, on the other hand, seems to avoid this problem.
+It offers both a &ldquo;row-based&rdquo; and a &ldquo;column-based&rdquo; method of initializing a table.
+The row-based method is similar to `terminal-table`&#8217;s in that it burdens the developer with syncing the column ordering across multiple code locations.
+The &ldquo;column-based&rdquo; API for `tty-table`, on the other hand, seems to avoid this problem.
 One way of using it is like this:

 ```ruby